ory/oathkeeper/docs/docs/pipeline/authn.md

   request against the token endpoint
   - `give_up_after` (string) timeout
   - `max_delay` (string) time to wait between retries
+- `cache` (object, optional) - Enables caching of requested tokens
+  - `enabled` (bool, optional) - Enable the cache, will use exp time of token to determine when to evict from cache.
+Defaults to false.
+  - `ttl` (string) - Can override the default behaviour of using the token exp time, and specify a set time to live for the token in the cache.
+If the token exp time is lower than the set value the token exp time will be used instead.
+  - `max_tokens` (int) - Max number of tokens to cache.
 - `required_scope` ([]string, optional) - Sets what scope is required by the URL and when making performing OAuth 2.0 Client Credentials request, the scope will be included in the request: